kt3k/bmp/README.md

   main.ts: 'const version = "%.%.%";'
 ```

-Then hit the command `bmp`.
-This validates the occurencies of the pattern in each file.
-If the config has error, you'll see error.
+Then hit the command `bmp` (no options).
+This validates the occurencies of the patterns in each file.
+If the config has any error, you'll see the error.
 If the config finds every pattern in every file, you'll see the output like the below:

 ```
 Current version: 0.4.3